-Mr. Varblow taught physics for Loudoun County Public Schools for nine years and recently moved to a role as Technology Resource Teacher at Lowes Island Elementary School.
-He looks forward to continuing to develop and support technology for teachers and students at this great school!
+Mr. Varblow taught physics for Loudoun County Public Schools for nine years, including three years as Potomac Falls High School's science department chair.
+He is in his second year as the Technology Resource Teacher at Lowes Island Elementary School.

 Mr. Varblow graduated from the University of Pennsylvania (Philadelphia, PA) with a Bachelor of Science in Materials Science and Engineering.
 He then earned a Master of Engineering Management from George Washington University (Washington, DC) and more recently completed a Master of Education, Secondary Science from George Mason University (Fairfax, VA).

 Prior to teaching, Mr. Varblow enjoyed a successful career as a software/environmental engineer, engineering manager, and information technology director.
-He is now fully licensed with the Commonwealth of Virginia to teach physics, chemistry and math, and served as Potomac Falls High School's science department chair for three years.
+He is fully licensed with the Commonwealth of Virginia to teach technology education, physics, chemistry and mathematics.

 Mr. Varblow enjoys biking, hiking, gardening and almost any other outdoor activity when he is not focusing on integrating technology and education.
 He has coached many youth soccer teams in Herndon and Loudoun and officiated for VHSL soccer.
-He has been happily married to his best friend for more than 20 years, and has two daughters and a son, ages sixteen, fourteen, and seven.
+He has been happily married to his best friend for more than 20 years, and has two teenage daughters and a younger son.